Ayan Kumar Bhunia

 least

 number of strokes possible.
-We further propose an on-the-fly design that starts retrieving as
+We further propose an on-the-fly design that starts retrieving

 soon as the user starts drawing.
-To accomplish this, we devise a reinforcement learning based
+To accomplish this, we devise a reinforcement learning

-cross-modal retrieval framework that directly optimizes rank of the ground-truth photo over a
+cross-modal retrieval framework that directly optimizes rank of the ground-truth photo over

 complete sketch drawing episode.
 Additionally, we introduce a novel reward scheme that